 The Great American Quilt Revival: The Reason You’re Quilting Right Now

 This is super fun and informative.
 I look at the roots of the Great American Quilt Revival: the Whitney exhibit in ’71, the Bicentennial, and the 1980s industry boom.
 Funny and fascinating for people who were there firsthand and newbies who never knew it happened!

 There’s Never Been a Better Time to Make a Quilt

 In this “I didn’t know that!” talk, I go through the tools we have today and compare them to those we used to use (e.g. sad irons, quilt frames, etc.) to the tools we have today that women in 1850 would have killed for.
 Inspiring and fun, and full of info that makes us all grateful to be quilting today.

 Mary’s Chubby Churn Dash Block

-The "chubby" Churn Dash is, to me, a perfect block.
+The “chubby” Churn Dash is, to me, a perfect block.
 Perfect ratio, triangles and squares, and easily made in a variety of sizes.
-In this class, you'll lear to use the Fons & Porter Half-and-Quarter ruler to get half-square triangles from strips, solving any straight-of-grain vs. bias problems!
-A great beginner class, you also get a contrast lesson and tips from a Churn Dash addict.
-(Me.)
+In this class, you’ll learn to use the Fons & Porter Half-and-Quarter ruler to get half-square triangles from strips, solving any straight-of-grain vs. bias problems!
+A great beginner class, you also get a complete lesson and tips from a Churn Dash addict (me).

 A Quilt Called Whisper